Friday, February 28, 2020

 • Therefore, with the adoption of Electric Vehicles, 3 things would happen in India.

-Firstly, since, China has taken a lead in the manufacturing of electric batteries, and India has lagged behind, therefore, for the foreseeable future, we would have to source batteries from China.
+Firstly, since China has taken a lead in the manufacturing of electric batteries, and India has lagged behind, therefore, for the foreseeable future, we would have to source batteries from China.
 It is already happening.
 Many companies, large or small, have already started sourcing batteries from China.
 In fact, many startups have mushroomed in India that make electric bikes.
-All these startups source battery, controller, and other body parts from China and then assemble in India.
-These companies call themselves as manufacturing companies, however, these companies are nothing but assembler.
+All these startups source batteries, controllers, and other body parts from China and then assemble in India.
+These companies call themselves manufacturing companies, however, these companies are nothing but assemblers.
 Since, electric batteries, controllers, and other body parts are manufactured in China, therefore, the bulk of the jobs are generated in China and not in India.
 At the same time, these electric batteries are highly expensive.
-India's trade deficit with China is already in excess of 60+ billion US$ (approximately, 4.2 Lacs Crore Rupees).
+India's trade deficit with China is already in excess of 60+ billion US$ (approximately 4.2 Lacs Crore Rupees).
 Do we want to increase it further?
 Do we want to create manufacturing jobs in China?
 The answer is NO.

 And thirdly, what will happen to a roadside mechanic whom people approach on a typical Sunday to get their car repaired or serviced?
 Since electric vehicles will operate on a battery and do away with components such as clutch, gearbox, piston, combustion chamber, etc., therefore, the need for car maintenance will reduce.
 An electric battery will need less maintenance.
 Therefore, what will happen to millions of unorganized car mechanics in India?
 Won't it result in a loss of jobs in the informal sector?
 Won't it slow down India's consumption and in turn slow down GDP growth further?